 Trim, pat dry, and dice two medium chicken breast.
 About 1-1 ½ pounds.
 You can use pre-cooked chicken, and you will need 2-3 cups.

 When the oil is hot, add 2-3 cloves of garlic, the chicken and the onion.
-Cook until chicken is done and cuts easily with wooden spoon.
+Cook until chicken is done and cuts easily with a wooden spoon.
 About 8 to 9 minutes.
 Break apart any large pieces of chicken.
 If using precooked chicken, then don't add the chicken until the onion is translucent.

 Bake until sauce is bubbling and top brown.
 About 25 minutes for me.
 Longer if you had refrigerated the dish.